Breaking News on Tirzepatide – the Most Buzzworthy Drug in Development

 Average weight loss was 25 pounds.

 The change in A1C was particularly important.
 About half of all participants taking the 15 mg dose of tirzepatide across both trials achieved an A1C level below 5.7% – this is the level seen in individuals without diabetes.
-Among participants taking any dose of tirzepatide across the three trials, more than 80% achieved an A1C below 7%.
+Among participants taking any dose of tirzepatide across the three trials, more than 80% achieved an A1C below 7%, and at the highest dose of tirzepatide more than 90% saw this result.

 Here’s what the three clinical trials studied: